dorkamotorka/ComputerScience/FRI/KIRV/Homework_8/README.md

 a) $log_89 354333

 Solution will be described here, while similar concept applies to exercise b) and c).
-We choose search for such exponent $e$, such that we will be able to factorize the product and the exponent using factors from set B:
+We choose search for such exponent $e$, such that we will be able to factorize the product from set B:

 	\beta*\alpha^{e} \equiv factor-from-set-B